 “Ichigo” comes from an ancient Japanese proverb, Ichigo Ichie, literally meaning “One lifetime, one encounter.”
-The phrase was first used by a 16th century tea ceremony master, Sen no Rikyu, who called on his disciples to give total focus and sincerity to each act of the tea ceremony for every guest, because that particular moment will only exist once and must be fully lived and realized.
+The phrase was first used by a 16th century tea ceremony master, Sen no Rikyu, who called on his disciples to give total focus and sincerity to each act of the tea ceremony, because that particular moment will only exist once and must be fully lived and realized.
 We embrace this philosophy of building and maintaining strong long-term relationships to support the success and growth of our clients, shareholders, and all stakeholders.

 Origin of Ichigo Logo

 Our logo is rooted in the ancient Japanese traditions of tea ceremony and wa (harmony).
 The circular design at the top of our logo represents the chasen (bamboo whisk) used to gently stir tea during the tea ceremony, and the color of the logo is that of Japanese lacquer.